kishansagathiya/personal-site/content/posts/preserving-wealth-in-a-high-inflationary-environment.md

 Most of his stock picks would satisfy two characteristics described by Buffett [above](http://localhost:1313/posts/preserving-wealth-in-a-high-inflationary-environment/#which-businessesstocks-to-invest-in)

-Below, is Dalio's recommended all weather portfolio.
+Dalio has recommended an all weather portfolio.

 ![](/images/all-weather-portfolio.png)

+Personally, I don't like high allocation to bonds in his all weather portfolio.
+You can take inspiration from this portfolio and make an informed judgement for your case.

 ### Buy Gold, not Bitcoin
 Gold is a storage of wealth.
 With inflation gold price will also increase.